Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QMessageBox-c.rst

 .. literalinclude:: ../../../snippets/qtbase-src-widgets-doc-snippets-code-src_gui_dialogs_qmessagebox.py
     :lines: 137-150

-To give the user more information to help him answer the question, set the :sip:ref:`~PyQt6.QtWidgets.QMessageBox.detailedText` property.
-If the :sip:ref:`~PyQt6.QtWidgets.QMessageBox.detailedText` property is set, the Show Details... button will be shown.
+To give the user more information to help them choose the appropriate, action, set the :sip:ref:`~PyQt6.QtWidgets.QMessageBox.detailedText` property.
+Depending on the platform the :sip:ref:`~PyQt6.QtWidgets.QMessageBox.detailedText`, may require the user to click a Show Details... button to be shown.

 .. image:: ../../../images/msgbox3.png